voluisse/epub/README.md

   - 018: <i>a primer for the small weird loves, pt.
 7</i>

 # converting to epub
-- create a folder: [name of book].zip
+1 create a folder: [name of book].zip
+2 drag contents inside
-  - change the file format to epub after you are done editing it
+3 change the file format to epub after you are done editing it